 Prior to joining the firm, Lorie served as Director of International Services for a top tier University and Medical Center and oversaw business immigration matters for that organization which at the time employed more than 27,000 faculty and staff.
 During her tenure, Lorie developed and grew the institution’s business immigration function.
 She understands the complexity and challenges of enforcing compliance within a large, heavily-regulated organization where business decisions are made across all areas of the organization on a daily basis, many of which trigger requirements related to immigration.
 In addition to organizational compliance experience, Lorie also gained comprehensive experience in the complexities of advising and obtaining employment authorization for international researchers, faculty, physicians, nurses, and other diverse staff.

 Lorie is a member of the Massachusetts Bar and an inactive member of the Oregon Bar.
 Lorie is a graduate from the Northwestern School of Law of Lewis & Clark College in Portland, Oregon.
 She received a B.A. in Anthropology from the University of Tennessee and spent a year of her undergraduate program living and studying in Wales.
 During law school, Lorie was a recipient of a Lewis & Clark Public Interest Law Program stipend and clerked with the Native American Program for Oregon Legal Aid Services.
 She also worked in land-use permitting for a global engineering firm.
-Lorie was selected to be included in Best Lawyers in America in 2019, and is a member of the American Immigration Lawyers Association (AILA) and NAFSA.
+Lorie was selected to be included in Best Lawyers in America in 2019 and 2023, and is a member of the American Immigration Lawyers Association (AILA).

 Lorie has a wealth of interests that she has studied, practiced and continues to develop.
 She has studied music since age five and continues to sing informally with family and friends.
 She loves gardening, hiking, art, and photography.